Engagement on social security

 - Social security Experience Panels: privacy impact assessment

-Our researchers got in touch with our panel members in June 2017 to begin the next stage of the process: the 'About your benefits and you' research.
+Our researchers got in touch with our panel members in June 2017 to begin the 'About Your Benefits and You' research.

-This will help us to understand in more detail what panel members think works well in the current system, and where there is room for improvement.
+This helped us to understand in more detail what panel members think works well in the current system, and where there is room for improvement.
+Links to the reports can be found below.

 Experience panels: reports and publications